FarsetLabs/gate-network/README.md

 Current code in the repository:

-- `hub/` — the central router and auth check for devices communicating with eachother
+- `hub/` — The central router and auth check for devices communicating with eachother
+- `access-front-door/` — The device for unlocking the front-door